j-shilling/rails-book-store/README.md

 ### Store

 Each of their locations should be represented by a `Store` model.
 Stores must be able to carry multiple books.
 Additionally, they want to keep track of the name and phone number for each Store.
-Phone numbers should always be saved in a `xxx-xxx-xxxx` format.
-It should be easy to look up all the unique authors whose books are sold at a particular store.
+Phone numbers are strings in `xxx-xxx-xxxx` format.
+Stores also have many authors through books, but make sure that `Store#authors` returns only unique authors.

 ### Book

 This company only deals in books written by one author and they need to also keep track of the books title and its price.
-They don't give any books away, so all books should cost more than $0.00.
+Every book must have a title and a price greater than 0.

 ### Author

 Authors, of course, can write multiple books and this company also wants to save a `first_name` and `last_name` for each author.
-It should also be easy to look up all the unique stores which carry a book by a particular author.
-Authors should not be able to have the same first *and* last name.
+Authors should not be able to have the same first *and* last name, but two authors may have the same first name if their last names are different.
+Authors also have many stores through their books and `Author#stores` should return only unique stores.

 ##### Hint